Municipal Service Level Adjustments

 Hurricane season officially runs from June through November when the waters of the Atlantic Ocean are warm enough to form tropical cyclones.

 One of the most destructive effect of a hurricane is the storm surge, often causing serious flooding.
+Due to high wind speeds, prolonged power outages often occur and can impact resident safety.

 Follow storm warnings and weather forecasts through Public Weather Alerts Canada.